zohaiblazuli/VoiceAuth/README.md

 Created by two nerds ;)

-*This project is currently under development.
-It will be presented at Regeneron ISEF 2025, held at Columbus, Ohio.*
+*This repository is not final and still in development.
+You're free to report any bugs and we'll try to roll-out an update as soon as possible.
+This project is to be presented at Regeneron ISEF 2025, to be held at Columbus, Ohio, USA.

 # VoiceAuth - AI Voice Detection System